ahmedreza1/EasyGraph/README.md

 - **Plug and Play**: Easy to install and get started with.
 - **Flexible**: Customize your charts with a wide range of parameters.
 - **Theming Support**: Adapt the visuals of your charts with seaborn and matplotlib themes.
+- **Time Series Analysis**: EasyGraph offers a variety of charts to assist in uncovering patterns, anomalies, and trends in your time series data.
+- **Geological Plotting**: EasyGraph offers a variety of charts to help analyze geographical data, uncover insights, and make data-driven decisions.

 ## Installation 💻